gauravyadav04/Optimizing_ML_Pipeline_Azure/README.md

 AutoML provided the ability to run multiple experiments and choose best clasfication model.

 Overall 15 classification models were run as can be seen in the below snapshot.
-Voting Ensemble algorithm proved to be the best model with an accuracy of 91.6%.
+VotingEnsemble algorithm proved to be the best model with an accuracy of 91.6%.
+VotingEnsemble takes a majority vote of several algorithms, this make it extremely robust and helps reduce the bias associated with individual algorithms.

 ![Screenshot (313)](https://user-images.githubusercontent.com/6285945/102023134-5933ba00-3db1-11eb-9f83-c44c6b94a6cf.png)